Elastic solids with strain-gradient elastic boundary surfaces: Kinematics and field equations

 where we omit listing the possible dependence of $W$ on $\bs X \in \cl B$ and of $U$ on $\bs Y \in \cl S$.
-We note that the strain energy is frame indifferent, i.e., it is invariant with respect to super-imposed rigid motions.\footnote{In the case of $\cl S$ contained in the plane, Hilgers and Pipkin showed in Section 7 of \cite{HilgPip92a} that $U(\msE, \msK, \nabla \msE)$ is the most general form of a surface energy density that is frame indifferent.}
+We note that the strain energy is frame indifferent, i.e., it is invariant with respect to super-imposed rigid motions.\footnote{The fact that $U(\msE, \msK, \nabla \msE)$ is the most general form of a surface energy density depending on the first and second surface derivatives of the deformation that is frame indifferent was shown for planar $\cl S$ by Hilgers and Pipkin in Section 7 of \cite{HilgPip92a} { and for general, possible curved $\cl S$ by Steigmann in Section 2 of \cite{Steigmann18Lattice}.}}

-Although our main motivation for considering a strain-gradient elastic surface is when it forms part of the boundary of a bulk solid $\cl B$, we will treat material symmetry of $\cl S$ independently of that of $\cl B$.
-The notion of material symmetry for the energy density $W$ of the bulk three-dimensional solid $\cl B$ is well-known, see \cite{Noll58, TruesdellNollNLFT}, so, we will limit our discussion to that of $\cl S$.
+Although our main motivation for considering a strain-gradient elastic surface is when it forms part of the boundary of a substrate $\cl B$, we will treat material symmetry of $\cl S$ independently of that of $\cl B$.
+The notion of material symmetry for the energy density $W$ of the three-dimensional solid $\cl B$ is well-known, see \cite{Noll58, TruesdellNollNLFT}, so, we will limit our discussion to that of $\cl S$.

 Consider a material point with reference position $\bs Y_0 \in \cl S$.
-Our discussion of material symmetry for the surface energy per unit reference area $U$ at $\bs Y_0$ is inspired by the framework introduced by Murdoch and Cohen \cite{MurdochCohen80, MurdCohenAdd81} which was later advocated for and summarized by Steigmann and Ogden \cite{SteigOgden99} using local coordinate parameterizations.
-We will follow Steigmann and Ogden's style of exposition, and unless specified otherwise, all quantities in what follows are evaluated at $\bs Y_0$.
+Our discussion of material symmetry for the surface energy per unit reference area $U$ at $\bs Y_0$ follows the framework introduced by Murdoch and Cohen \cite{MurdochCohen80, MurdCohenAdd81}.
+Their theory was later advocated for and reformulated by Steigmann and Ogden \cite{SteigOgden99} { and Steigmann \cite{Steigmann18Lattice}} using local coordinate parameterizations.
+We will follow their style of exposition, and unless specified otherwise, all quantities in what follows are evaluated at $\bs Y_0$.